tsgates/arch-wiki-markdown/wiki/Uniform_Look_for_Qt_and_GTK_Applications.md

 > KDE4 Oxygen

 Oxygen is a Qt style that comes by default with KDE4.
-There are various ways of mimicking its appearance that are discribed below.
+There are various ways of mimicking its appearance that are described below.

 oxygen-gtk